 Some family members made an effort.
-Diego said they came up with games that didn’t require spoken cues, like dice and card games.
+Diego said they came up with games that didn’t require spoken English, like dice and card games.
 And, some wrote things down or sent text messages.

 “I felt included, but not always,” Diego said.
 “So, I just decided to hang out with people whom I was closer to.”

-Diego’s story resonates with many in the deaf community, who often feel isolated when they go home for the holidays.
+Diego’s story resonates with many in the deaf community, who often feel isolated and outcast when they go home for the holidays.

 “More than 90% of deaf children are born to hearing parents, like Diego and me,” said NDC Director Stephanie Cawthon, PhD.
 “Without other deaf relatives, the communication barriers can be significant.”

 They don’t have to be.
 If you have a deaf family member or will be hosting a deaf guest, NDC has resources and elearning courses that can help you ensure they feel accepted and included this holiday season.